gekatateam/neptunus/docs/CONFIGURATION.md

 ```

 ### Vars
-This section is intended for storing general parameters that can be used via [`self` keykeeper](../plugins/keykeepers/self/).
-Well, `settings` block is also available:
+This section is intended for general parameters that can be used via [self keykeeper](../plugins/keykeepers/self/):
 ```toml
 [vars]
   max_connections = 10